We ask you to follow certain guidelines during sex when having certain cancer treatments. These treatments include:

 Fetal defects or death

-It may harm the baby if you get pregnant too soon after the end of treatment.
-We would advise speaking to a fertility specialist if you and your partner have questions about your fertility and having children in the future.
+Getting pregnant too soon after the end of treatment may harm the baby.
+Talk to a fertility specialist about having children in the future.

 Use a condom when having sex to decrease the risk of a sexually transmitted disease.
-If your platelet count or white blood cell count is low, avoid all sexual activities until your blood counts are normal.
+If your platelet count or white blood cell count is low, avoid sex until your blood counts are normal.
 Low white blood counts increase your risk of infection.
-Low platelet counts increase your risk for excess bleeding and bruising that may occur during sexual activity.
-Avoid oral and anal sex while receiving cancer treatment due to risk of infection.
+Low platelet counts increase your risk for excess bleeding and bruising that may occur during sex.
+Avoid oral and anal sex during cancer treatment due to risk of infection.

-If you have any questions about your sexual health during and after cancer treatment, ask your doctor or nurse.
+Ask your doctor or nurse if you have any questions about sex during and after cancer treatment.